Months of QA, completed in hours with OwlityAI.

 And you go another round of fixing outdated scripts instead of testing real functionality.
 Remember about several environments, weekly builds, and multiple teams.

-Don’t want to overpromise, but these problems can be solved by functional testing with AI.
-Instead of chasing broken locators or rewriting flows from scratch, AI-powered testing tools scan your app, understand its structure, and adjust tests automatically.
+Don’t want to overpromise, but these problems can be solved by adopting AI functional testing instead of manual script updates.
+Instead of chasing broken locators or rewriting flows from scratch, AI-powered end-to-end testing tools scan your app, understand its structure, and adjust tests automatically.

 Why is now the right time to automate functional testing?

-• Apps are shipping multiple times per week.
+• Apps are shipping multiple times per week, making AI for functional testing more relevant than ever.

 • Test coverage requirements are expanding beyond what manual or script-based methods can handle.